jonathanmann/jonathanmann.github.io/_posts/2015-10-18-plotting-game-of-life-with-matplot-lib.md

             self.board[i][j] = self.update_rules[self.board[i][j]]
 {% endhighlight %}

-### Adding Output Visualization with Matplotlib
+### Adding Output Visualization with matplotlib

-With transition and ending game boards now being generated for each round of play, we can generate interesting visualizations with Matplotlib easily.
+With transition and ending game boards now being generated for each round of play, we can generate interesting visualizations with matplotlib easily.

-First, we need to import Matplotlib.
-I also suggest turning off the axis labels for this type of plot.
+First, we need to import matplotlib.
+I also suggest turning off the axis labels for this type of visualization.

 {% highlight py %}
 import matplotlib as mpl